 Neuroendocrine cells are found throughout the body.
 A neuroendocrine tumour can start in any location where neuroendocrine cells are normally found.
 Most neuroendocrine tumours start in the gastrointestinal tract (stomach, small bowel, and colon), rectum (the end of the colon just before the anal canal), appendix, pancreas, and lungs.

-The behavior of a neuroendocrine tumour can range from non-cancerous (benign) to cancerous (malignant).
+The behavior of a neuroendocrine tumour can range from non-cancerous to cancerous.
 Pathologists examine the tumour under a microscope and look for features that will help predict how the tumour will behave.

 Microscopic features associated with cancerous tumours include:

 The risk that the tumour will spread to another part of the body is higher if the pathologist sees dividing tumour cells or cell death.
 However, all neuroendocrine tumours have the potential to spread or to grow back after the tumour is removed.
 Tumour cells that travel to another part of the body are called a metastasis.